shreknel/getmyancestors/README.md

 This program is now in production phase, but bugs might still be present.
 Features will be added on request.
 It is provided as is.

+The project is maintained at https://github.com/Linekio/getmyancestors.
+Visit here for the latest version and more information.

+This script requires python3, the requests module, and the babelfish module to work.
+To install the modules, run in your terminal:

+For requests:

-This script requires python3 and the requests module to work.
-To install this module on Linux, run in your terminal: "python3 -m pip install requests" (or "python3 -m pip install --user requests" if you don't have admin rights on your machine).
+"python3 -m pip install requests" (or "python3 -m pip install --user requests" if you don't have admin rights on your machine).

+For babelfish:

+"python3 -m pip install babelfish" (or "python3 -m pip install --user babelfish" if you don't have admin rights on your machine).

 This script requires python 3.4 (or higher) to run due to some novel features in the argparse and asyncio modules (https://docs.python.org/3/whatsnew/3.4.html)